-CCP courses offer students the opportunity to earn both high school and college credit as a high school student.
+CCP courses offer students the opportunity to earn both high school and college credits as a high school student.
 Through the CCP program, Central Christian students have the opportunity to take various CCP courses at Central Christian School taught by Central Christian teachers, at an Ohio college or university, or online from an Ohio college or university.

-Central Christian School has a partnership with Malone University to offer College Credit Plus courses on our campus taught by Central Christian School teachers.
-The on-campus CCP courses include: Biology (4 credit hours), Pre-Calculus (4 credit hours), Calculus (4 credit hours), Statistics (3 credit hours), English Composition (3 credit hours), and Sociology (3 credit hours).
+Central Christian School has partnered with Malone University and Cedarville University to offer College Credit Plus courses on our campus that are taught and facilitated by Central Christian School teachers.
+The on-campus CCP courses include Biology (4 credit hours), Pre-Calculus (4 credit hours), Calculus (4 credit hours), Statistics (3 credit hours), English Composition (3 credit hours), Fundamentals of Speech (3 credit hours), and Sociology (3 credit hours).

-Students can take on-campus Central Christian CCP courses through two methods: the state of Ohio CCP Option or the Malone University self-pay option.
+Students can take on-campus Central Christian CCP courses through the state of Ohio CCP Option or through the Malone University/Cedarville University self-pay option.
 Under the state of Ohio CCP system, students who qualify academically may have costs associated with each course covered by the state for both public and private collegiate institutions in the state of Ohio.
-The state covers these costs for non-public school students by awarding credit hours for students on an individual basis.
-The Malone University self-pay option allows students to take Central Christian CCP courses for a cost of \$41.50 per credit hour.
+The state covers these costs for non-public school students by awarding credit hours for students on an individual basis through a parent's State of Ohio Parent Portal.

-The process for application and inquiry for CCP courses begins in mid-February of the year previous to enrollment in a CCP course.
+The process for application and inquiry for CCP courses begins in mid-February of the year prior to enrollment in a CCP course.
 A CCP informational parent-student meeting is held in the fall to explain the CCP process.
-Students who are interested in participating in CCP courses at Central Christian or at an Ohio college or university should contact the School Counselor for details about the CCP application process.
-Information about Central Christian CCP courses and the CCP application process can be found on the FACTS Family Portal and the Central Christian School website.
+Students interested in participating in CCP courses at Central Christian or an Ohio college or university should contact the School Counselor for details about the CCP application process.

-Core Courses
+Core Required Courses